 In an effort to up its marketing efforts, Zendesk launched a campaign that was totally new to the marketing world, and simultaneously tried-and-true: a fake story.
 Of course, marketers create fake stories all the time.
 The ad world is rife with false testimonials to entire narratives, but Zendesk took a different approach.

 They made up a band called Zendesk Alternative, complete with semi-grungy musicians and a dedicated website.
 Predicated on the idea that the only group good enough to be labeled an alternative to Zendesk is a fading rock band called, curiously enough, Zendesk Alternative, the site brought tons of traffic to the real company.
 Talk about rocking.

 CISCO Systems, a hugely influential technology company headquartered in California, uses story excellently to highlight their brand, their expertise and their ongoing efforts to stay at the cutting edge of digital and tech.
 But perhaps one of the best things they do is tell a joke.
 Consider this ad, or the words of Tim Washer, Sr. Marketing Manager of Social Media: “When I can’t find a compelling statistic to support my argument, I invent one: 73 percent of people who read B2B blogs are people.”
 Be funny, honey.
 It works.

 Now that you’ve got some tricks up your sleeve, it’s time to turn your attention to your own content marketing efforts.
 Tell good tales, and you’ll quickly find your audience comes to you rather than you needing to chase them.
 Be funny, share your exploits and do-gooderies, and always remember to keep the client or customer in your tale.

 Because at the end of the day, your story shouldn’t be about you at all.
-It should be about them.
-Realize that profound truth, and you’ll never have trouble building business again.
+It should be about the things that matter to your buyer personas.
+Realize that profound truth and you’ll never have trouble building business again.